 Dehumidifiers come in a variety of effective sizes and strengths.
 Without an expensive, whole-house dehumidification infrastructure (often operating as part of your house’s HVAC system), many people rely on store-bought options that serve single rooms or even entire floors.
 From kitchens and bathrooms to attics and basements, selecting the right dehumidifier for at-risk areas comes down to the chosen device’s effectiveness across a given square footage.
 Measure your room and compare specs when shopping!

 Dehumidifier capacities are scored according to how much moisture should be eliminated in a single day.
 Common capacities range from anywhere between 30 to 70 (or even 90) pints of water!
-So a 30-pint capacity dehumidifier, for instance, should remove 30 pints of water over a 24 hour period.
+So a 30-pint capacity dehumidifier, for instance, should remove 30 pints of water over a 24-hour period.

 To provide a ballpark,